shekhar-shubhendu/squid-py/README.md

 `keeper.path` points to the folder with keeper contracts definitions.
 When you install the package, the artifacts are automatically picked up from the `keeper-contracts` Python dependency.

+`storage.path` points to the local database file used for storing temporary information (for instance, pending service agreements).

 In addition to the configuration file, you may use the following environment variables (override the corresponding configuration file values):

 - KEEPER_PATH